junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Placed on the Union Calendar, Calendar No. 179.
 - 2007-07-30 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-277, Part I.
 - 2007-07-30 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-277, Part I.
+- 2007-07-31 — Considered as unfinished business. (consideration: CR H9211-9212)
+- 2007-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 6 (Roll no. 765). (text: CR H8855-8856)
+- 2007-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 408 - 6 (Roll no. 765).(text: CR H8855-8856)
+- 2007-07-31 — The title of the measure was amended.
+Agreed to without objection.